magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to alter role object before it's saved
+*  If one wants to alter role object before it's saved

 ### 38. admin_system_config_changed_section_currency